Government Girls Degree College Mathra Peshawar

 Government Girls Degree College Mathra Peshawar is public sector college located in Mathra, Peshawar Khyber Pakhtunkhwa, Pakistan.
 The college offers programs for intermediate level and is affiliated with Board of Intermediate And Secondary Education Peshawar.
 The college also offers BA & BSc degree programs which are affiliated with University of Peshawar.

 Overview & History

 Government Girls Degree College Mathra Peshawar started working from September 2011.
 The campus of college is sprawling over an area of 34.54 Kanals.
-The campus has academic and administration block, student hostel, spacious classrooms, well equipped science laboratories and a library with latest books.
+The campus has academic and administration block, student hostel, classrooms, science laboratories and a library with books.
 The college also provides transport facility for its students.

 Faculties And Departments

 The college currently has the following faculties and departments.